How to find a showroom for your products

 If the showroom accepts your line, you will need to negotiate a sales commission (usually 10 – 18%), month rack rental and the terms of your agreement.
 Make sure you keep copies of all of your signed agreements.

 Above all, in all of your communications with a showroom, highlight your confidence in your business and your product.
 When you present a professionally confident exterior and a top notch product, your proposal will be hard to resist.

 What have your experiences with showrooms been?
-I’d love to hear about them, and answer your questions in the comments below.
+I’d love to hear about your experience with how to find a showroom and answer your questions in the comments below.